 The Santa Fe Playhouse has been awarded Best of Santa Fe in the category of Best Theater Group by the Santa Fe Reporter every year since 2019.
 The Santa Fe Playhouse is proud and humbled to begin its second century in a town that reveres its history.

 Pictured Above: The Man Who Married a Dumb Wife, by Anatole France.
 February 14, 1919 at the St. Francis Auditorium, Museum of Fine Arts, Santa Fe, New Mexico.
 This is from the premiere performance by “The Santa Fe Players,” a local group cast and directed by Mary Austin, which later was renamed as the Santa Fe Playhouse.

-Pictured above, right: Celebrating the lease of the building at 142 East de Vargas for Santa Fe Community Theatre, January, 1962.
-Left to right: Anabel Haas, Robert W. Jerkins, Dorothy Best Donnelly, Joseph E. Paull, Thomas A. Donnelly.
+Left to right: Anabel Haas, Robert W. Jerkins, Dorothy Best Donnelly, Joseph E. Paull, and Thomas A. Donnelly.
 These five people, plus Clay and Liz Buchanan and Bebs Lacey, had written the 1961 Melodrama, the first of the “home-grown” satires, with Sylvia Loomis contributing lyrics.
-It was the hassle of taking down the wet revival tent (it snowed after the last performance) and the cost of storing it until it could be returned to the tent company that convinced Santa Fe Community Theatre President Dorothy Donnelly to find Community Theatre a real home of its own, after years of finding rehearsal and performance space wherever it could.
+It was the hassle of taking down the wet revival tent (it snowed after the last performance) and the cost of storing it until it could be returned to the tent company that convinced Santa Fe Community Theater President Dorothy Donnelly to find community theater a real home of its own—after years of finding rehearsal and performance space wherever it could.